MathsPsychopath/mazesweeper/README.md

 This repo is hosted using GitHub Pages, and uses React.js (via CRA), Redux.
 Unit tests done by Jest, deployed with GitHub Actions.
-The backend uses a GCP Cloud Function and MySQL database
+The backend uses a GCP App Engine and MySQL database